-Can students leave the VI Form site during break & lunchtime?
+Can students leave the VI Form site during break and lunchtime?

 At break and lunch time, students are free to leave the site.
-Mumford and Yums Cafe is onsite and is open all day, offering Costa coffee and a range of hot and cold meals and snacks.
+We have an onsite cafe which is open all day, offering Costa coffee and a range of hot and cold meals and snacks.